D (New York City Subway service)

-The D operates at all times between 205th Street in Norwood, Bronx, and Stillwell Avenue in Coney Island, Brooklyn via Grand Concourse in the Bronx, Central Park West and Sixth Avenue in Manhattan, the north side of the Manhattan Bridge, and Fourth Avenue and West End in Brooklyn.

-During daytime hours, the D runs express between 145th Street in Manhattan and 36th Street–Fourth Avenue in Brooklyn and local elsewhere.
-During rush hours in the peak direction, the D also runs express between Fordham Road in the Bronx and 145th Street in Manhattan.
-Overnight D service is only express in Manhattan and local elsewhere.
+The D operates 24 hours daily between 205th Street in Norwood, Bronx, and Stillwell Avenue in Coney Island, Brooklyn.
+Daytime service makes express stops in Manhattan, and in Brooklyn (between Atlantic Avenue and 36th Street) and also bypasses DeKalb Avenue.
+During rush hours in the peak direction, D service also makes express stops between Fordham Road in the Bronx and 145th Street in Manhattan.
+Overnight service is the same as daytime service, except all trains make all stops in Brooklyn and stops at DeKalb Avenue.